-Once the Petition is certified, the Charleston County Election Commission will call for a special election to be held within the proposed annexation area under S.C.
+Once the petition is certified, the Charleston County Election Commission will call for a special election to be held within the proposed annexation area under S.C.
 Code Ann.
 Title 7 Chap.
 13 & 17.
-The election is for qualified registered electors residing in the proposed annexation area.
+The election is for registered qualified electors residing in the proposed annexation area.
 Furthermore, the election must take place within the subject area.
-Pre-clearance under § 5 of the Voting Rights Act may be necessary for a date that has not been cleared for a county election.
+Preclearance under § 5 of the Voting Rights Act may be necessary for a date which has not been cleared for a county election.

-The Commission shall give 30 days' newspaper notice in the area to be annexed.
-Registered qualified electors residing within the area to be annexed vote in the election.
+The Commission shall give 30 days' newspaper notice in area to be annexed.
+Registered qualified electors residing within area to be annexed vote in election.
 Election box or boxes shall be in the area proposed to be annexed.
 The election commission shall certify the election result to Town Council.